mdancho84/mdancho84.github.io/_posts/2019-05-23-how-to-become-a-fiancial-data-scientist.md

 Add to it that every misstep costs us time, and it's easy to see why many data scientists struggle (and many don't succeed).

+**Time is our enemy.**

-<mark><strong>Time is our enemy.</strong> The longer we take on this journey, the more competitive it gets and the more likely we are to fail.</mark>
+The longer we take on this journey, the more competitive it gets and the more likely we are to fail.

+Use time wisely.
+Be efficient.
+Be effective.

 # We Grow By Building Skills That Add Value